marcusgia2505/classsExGameInstructions/docs/Elements.rst

 value array
-	gives the name of a (pre-filled) array which contains the role of the participant as index and the respective buyer or seller value as value.
+	Gives the name of a (pre-filled) array which contains the role of the participant as index and the respective buyer or seller value as value.
 This is shown in the table as buyer/seller value.

 label seller/buyer/price
-	all labels in the table can be changed according to needs
+	All labels in the table can be changed according to needs.

 label seller value/buyer value
 	If these are left empty, the columns seller value or buyer value are not displayed.
-If a text is provided, columns are labeled with the text and classEx read the value array to provide seller/buyer values.
+If a text is provided, columns are labeled with the text and classEx reads the value array to provide seller/buyer values.

 profit variables
-	can be left empty.
+	Can be left empty.

 show quantities
-	additionally shows quantities in the contract table and a bubble chart with quantities and prices.
+	Additionally shows quantities in the contract table and a bubble chart with quantities and prices.

 Result element
 ~~~~~~~~~~~~~~~